-Follow the link to view our pre-recorded and current Sunday Divine Liturgy.
+Follow the link to view our pre-recorded Divine Liturgies.
 We will be providing you with these videos until such a time as we are able to open the Church doors once again.

 St George’s Ukrainian Byzantine Catholic Church of Sarnia